kevinbeirne1/CS50W-Projects/README.md

 ## _Project Description_

 This project introduces creating a website using the Django framework.
-Project 0 involved programming everything directly into the HTML.
-In this project we are introduced to Templates and Views, which are key parts of Django's Model-Template-Views architectural pattern.
-We are also introduced to Django Forms and how django allows for easy rendering of forms in templates.
+The Project 0 website was programmed directly into the HTML.
+In this project we are introduced to creating a website using Django Templates and Views.
+Templates and Views are key parts of Django's Model-Template-Views architectural pattern.
+We are also introduced to Django Forms, and how django allows for easy rendering of forms in templates including entry validation.

 #### Skills Utilized
 - Django